mobile hero

 Speaker Info:

-Join the NCPA Advocacy team for a reception to thank our advocacy supporters.
+Join the NCPA Advocacy Center team for a reception to thank our advocacy supporters and hear about the work done this year on your behalf.

 This is a ticketed event.
 To attend, please visit the Advocacy Booth to secure your tickets.